Project Overview

 - Farm Business Management: agricultural finance, budgets/cost and returns, business planning, financial management

 According to the USDA, the number of farmers has been in a decline since its peak in 1935.
 Since 2007, the number of farmers has declined by nearly 200,000.
 All the while, the population in the United States has increased by over 20 million in the last decade (US Census).
 Farms are being lost due to career changes and family farms are being sold to development.
 It is imperative that we increase the number of farmers and ensure that new farmers learn sustainable agriculture practices from the beginning to protect water and soil health.
 As land value in Tennessee skyrockets, the struggle to maintain a profitable farm for new generations increases.
-This program will teach new farmers how to farm sustainably and how to create a business model to increase profits for the farm.
+The Cumberland River Compact’s program—Terra Firma: A Course to Build Your Farm Business on Solid Ground—teaches new farmers who use sustainable methods to create a business model that increases profits and the chances of long-term success.

 - Increase knowledge of the business aspects of farming.
 By providing farmers with the needed business management skills, they will be more profitable in farming.